GMahesh007/To-Do-Special/README.md

 - **Mini-Challenges**: Daily gamified goals (e.g., “Complete two small tasks if feeling low energy”).
 - **Productivity Insights**: View correlations between mood and task completion over time.

-Would you like help fleshing out architecture (front-end vs. back-end), suggestions for frameworks, or mockups for the mood-based UI?
-Let me know—happy to keep building this idea with you!
-::contentReference[oaicite:1]{index=1}